vercel/next.js/examples/with-grafbase/README.md

 To run the example locally you need to:

-1. Copy the `.env.example` to `.env` and provide your API URL and API Key.
-In development the defaults are fine.
+1. Copy the `.env.local.example` to `.env.local` and provide your API URL and API Key: `cp .env.local.example .env.local` &mdash; the defaults will be fine for development mode.

 2. Run the [Grafbase CLI](https://grafbase.com/cli) using `npx grafbase@latest dev`